Need legal advice now from a settlement agreement solicitor?

 4. How much does a settlement agreement cost?

-In most cases, the employer will pay for you to get independent legal advice on your settlement agreement.
+In most cases, the employer will pay for the employee to get independent legal advice on their settlement agreement.
 In this case, there won’t be any cost for the employee to obtain independent legal advice on the agreement.

-However, if the employer hasn’t offered to cover the cost of independent legal advice, Britton and Time will charge £450 + VAT.
+However, if the employer hasn’t offered to cover the cost of independent legal advice, Britton and Time will charge £450 plus VAT.
 For this price, our solicitors will:

 - Clearly explain all the terms and conditions of the agreement